 And through it, I help professional women let go of stress and overcome depression and anxiety.

 I am also a competitive athlete.
 I hold National Titles and a second-world ranking in karate shotokan.
-Today, I compete for England at the national and international levels.
+Today, I represent England at both national and international levels.
 It’s demanding, symbolic, and, most of all, mental.

 In addition, I have a passion for Obstacle Course Races.
 When I have a strong passion for something, I want to be better and better at it, even the best.
-So, my goal this year is to be part of the Wild Forest Gym Elite OCR TEAM.
+My goal this year is to be part of the Wild Forest Gym Elite OCR team.

-I push those boundaries, but I don’t do it don’t.
-I wrote my business and life coach, Amanda Watts, founder of Clients in Abundance and Awaken Your Magic.
+I push those boundaries, but I don’t go beyond them.
+I wrote to my business and life coach, Amanda Watts, founder of Clients in Abundance and Awaken Your Magic.
 She looks after me and ensures I am always on the right path, no matter what.

 Physical benefits of sports massage help professional athletes

-What does my life look like… Well, it’s boring, it’s its pros and effective.
+What does my life look like… Well, it’s boring, but it has its pros and is effective.
 I get a lot done fast.

 So here is how a few of my days look.
 It should give you an idea of the physical stress and mental pressure I experience and why the physical benefits of sports massage therapy are one of the best ways to cope with them.

-- On Monday, I coach two clients, one at 7 am and another at 11 am (that’s because of travel between locations).
-When I coach my clients, I do at least 50% of the sessions with them unless I have a terrible injury.
-Then, if the two were not intense, I would do my workout.
-By the time I get home, it’s past 3. it’s 3 pm, tit’s pm; I am working on my business.
+- On Monday, I have clients at 7:00 am, one at 11:00 am, and another at 11:00 am (this is due to travel between locations).
+When I coach my clients, I conduct at least 50% of the sessions with them, unless I have a severe injury.
+If the two weren’t intense, I would do my workout.
+By the time I get to 3 pm, it’s past 3.
+It’s 3 pm, it’s pm; I am working on my business.

 - Tuesday is one of the most magical and most difficult days.
-That’s because I need 4:3 to go training with my OCR coach.
-I get back home at 10 am.
-At that point, I need to sleep, so I sleep 1-2 hours max.
-This is the most challenging day because from noon until 10 pm, I sit all day working on my business.
+That’s because I need to train with my OCR coach at 10 am, and I get back home at the same time.
+At that point, I need to sleep, so I sleep for 1-2 hours at most.
+This is the most challenging day, from 10 am until 10 pm, I spend the entire day working on my business.

 - Friday morning, I train myself outdoors.
-Then, I do business development for about 8 hours, followed by a nap and a 2h30 min Karate Training session.
+Then, I spend about 8 hours on business development, followed by a 2:30 pm nap and a 2:30 pm Karate Training session.
 My Sensei has no hesitation in pairing me with all the big, bulky guys in the Dojo for free sparring.
-Luckily, my body has adapted so well over the 20 years of sports that although my body hurts, I have no visible bruises.
+Luckily, my body has adapted so well over the past 20 years of sports that, although it hurts, I have no visible bruises.

 - Saturday is a long coaching day.
 My training is incorporated within those sessions, where I look at fine-tuning techniques and movement.